info-201-wi24/final-project-school-funding/README.md

-# Title of Your Final Project Here
+# US School Funding Analysis
 ## INFO 201 "Foundational Skills for Data Science"

-Authors: Your names here
+Authors: Ellie Ballew, Leah Jia

 For the Final Project -- Data Wrangling, add the following to this code repository: